cnr-isti-vclab/nexus/webpack/README.md

 You can change the material of the NXS either by replacing the material or by changing a value (the color for exmple) and set material.needsUpdate = true.

+# FPS:
+The Cache class can throttle the amount of geometry rendered trying to mantain the fps above a certain target (minFps), reducing the targetError.
+You can set this property through the NXS.cache.minFps property. (default 30).

 ## Roadmap

 Cache: at the moment NXS creates a cache per model, we shuold have a global one per context (as it was), but the options to have .